Audit Committee Charter

 - ensure the rotation and “cooling-off” period of the partners working on the audit engagement in accordance with applicable rules of the SEC and the NYSE;

-- provide input into the performance evaluation of the head of the Internal Audit department;
+- provide input into the performance evaluation of the Director of the Internal Audit department;

 - review the sufficiency and qualifications of staff personnel dedicated to the performance of internal audit activities;